mdshahadat12/mdshahadat12/README.md

 ## Projects:
 ### 1. Restaurant Management.
 - Link : <a href="https://github.com/mdshahadat12/Royal-Food-Project-Client">Client</a> | <a href="https://github.com/mdshahadat12/Royal-Food-Project-Server">Server</a> | <a href="https://royal-food-assignment.netlify.app/">Live Link</a>
-- Technology : JavaScript, React, JWT, Firebase, NodeJS, MongoBD
+- Technology : JavaScript, React, JWT, Firebase, NodeJS, MongoDB
 - Feature:
 1. SignIn and SignUp with JWT Token System.
 2. Add Product and See Your Added Product.